 After 29th day

 *Calendar days of the session, including all Saturdays and Sundays, but excluding KCTCS recognized holidays.
 Refunds are prepared each Wednesday evening at KCTCS and a refund file sent to the college refund processor Higher One who processes the refund the next day to your chosen refund method.
 See Easy Refund KCTCS Higher One Debit Card for more details.

-First, students and parents need to apply for a PIN .
-Next, complete the FAFSA using your tax documents and sign it electronically using your PIN.
+First, students and parents need to apply for a FSA ID .
+Next, complete the FAFSA using your tax documents and sign it electronically using your FSA ID.

 Your eligibility for financial aid is determined by completing the FAFSA.

 Yes.
 The application is free and some sources of aid (unsubsidized Stafford loan and some types of scholarships) are available regardless of need.

 Your dependency status is determined based on your answers to dependency questions on the FAFSA.
 If you answer yes to any one of these questions, you may be considered an independent student.
 If you answer no to all of these questions, you are considered dependent and be required to supply parent information.